rramosp/dynamicpromptrouting/README.md

-# Dynamics prompt routing
+# Dynamic prompt routing

-This repo implements the following process to
+This repo implements the following process:

 1. cluster prompts using text embeddings
 2. send prompts to Gemini and Llama